Shaanxi: History

-The province's principal city and current capital, Xi'an, is one of the four great ancient capitals of China and is the eastern terminus of the Silk Road, which leads to Europe, the Arabian Peninsula and Africa.
+The province's principal city and current capital, Xi'an, is one of the four great ancient capitals of China and is the eastern terminus of the Silk Road, which leads to Europe, the Arabian Peninsula, and Africa.

+The region was briefly governed as the Three Qins after the fall of the Qin dynasty.
+This is the origin of one of Shaanxi's two abbreviations, 秦 (Qin), the other being 陝 (Shaan).
+Then it was conquered by Liu Bang during the Chu-Han Contention.
 Under the Han dynasty, the Northern Silk Road was expanded to advance exploration and military purposes to the west.
 This Northern Silk Road is the northernmost of the Silk Roads and is about 2600 km in length.
 It connected the ancient Chinese capital of Xi'an to the west over the Wushao Ling Pass to Wuwei and emerging in Kashgar before linking to ancient Parthia.

-The Northern Song dynasty established a Shaanxi Lu, (circuit) in the area, governed from modern Xi'an in 997.
-The Yuan dynasty established Shaanxi Province (Yuan dynasty), governed by a Branch Secretariat in 1286.
+The Xiongnu-led kingdom Northern Xia (407–431) set its capital in Tongwancheng.

+The Northern Song dynasty and the Tangut-led Western Xia contested their border in Shaanxi.
+Western Xia found the Luōwùchéng (罗兀城) frontier fort in 1071 but was taken by Song in 1081.

-Under the Ming dynasty, Shaanxi was established with the founding of the Saanxi Provincial Administration Commission in 1376, whose administration also included the modern provinces of Gansu, Ningxia, and part of Qinghai.
-In the Ming, most visitors from Central Asia and West Asia entered the country via Shaanxi.
+Under the Ming dynasty, Shaanxi was established with the founding of the Shaanxi Provincial Administration Commission in 1376, whose administration also included the modern provinces of Gansu, Ningxia, and part of Qinghai.
+During this dynasty, most visitors from Central and West Asia entered the country via Shaanxi.